jonathansick/discourse_assets/privacy.md

 If we decide to change our privacy policy, we will post those changes on this page.

 This document is CC-BY-SA.
-It was last updated May 31, 2013.
+It was last updated August 9, 2015.